Orange-OpenSource/uuv/packages/runner-playwright/README.md

 ## Benefits
 - If used correctly, integrates accessibility from the development stage
-- A living documentation is possible because we propose an unified language for developers and non-developers with a rich dictionary of ready-to-use sentences
+- A living documentation is possible because we propose an unified language for developers and non-developers with a [rich dictionary](category/step-definition) of ready-to-use sentences
 - [@uuv/assistant](https://www.npmjs.com/package/@uuv/assistant) that facilitates the writing of tests by suggesting the most accessible sentences
+- [JetBrains Plugin](https://orange-opensource.github.io/uuv/docs/tools/uuv-jetbrains-plugin) that helps you to write and execute your UUV E2E tests from JetBrains IDEs
 - Integrates several runtime engines: Cypress / Playwright
-- User-friendly and standardized execution report
+- User friendly and standardized execution report([example](https://e2e-test-quest.github.io/kata-e2e-uuv/
   ### <u>Comparison</u>
 | Criteria | Cypress | Playwright | Testing library | UUV |
 |:-: |:-: |:-: |:-: |:-: |